 Australia is home to some of the world’s most unique and rare animal species.
 However, since European settlements in 1788, the country has experienced widespread habitat destruction and degradation, and the introduction of non-native predators such as cats and foxes, causing more than 100 endemic species to go extinct over the past 200 years.
-Many more animals are currently threatened or at the risk of extinction as urban development and bushfire events, which are exacerbated by climate change, persist.
+According to a recent study, Australia’s wildlife has also experienced unprecedented losses, with 202 new animal and plant species making the list of threatened species between 2016 and 2021.
+Many more animals are currently threatened or at risk of extinction as urban development and bushfire events persist.
 Here are 10 endangered species in Australia that are in dire need of protection.

 Most Endangered Species in Australia

 Undoubtedly the most iconic animal species in Australia, koalas unfortunately have been hit hard in recent years due to a combination of factors including severe bushfires and droughts, and persistent habitat loss from land clearing.
 As koalas are arboreal, meaning that they spend most of their lives in trees, losing forest land critically impacts the survival of the species.
 Within the past three years, the koala population has plummeted down from eight million to 32,000 with many experts fearing that the marsupial will go extinct very soon.
 Every region across Australia saw a decline in population with zero evidence of any upward trends.
 In some areas, the loss has led to only five to 10 koalas remaining.

 You might also like: Australia Has Lost a Third of Its Koala Population in Just Three Year’s Time